Luigi's Mansion 3: Multiplayer

 The game's multiplayer mode allows for up to eight players to play together locally and online.
 In this mode, players can engage in cooperative gameplay through "ScareScraper", a returning feature from Dark Moon, or competitive team matches in "ScreamPark".
-Both modes use the same style of controls in the single-player mode, with players able to control four colour variations (green, purple, orange, or blue) of Luigi or Gooigi.
-ScareScraper focuses on cooperative team work between players to clear out each of the 5 or 10 floors of a randomly generated high-rise building by seeking out the ghosts hiding on each floor.
+Both modes use the same style of controls in the single-player mode, with players able to control four colour variations (green, purple, orange or blue) of Luigi or Gooigi.
+ScareScraper focuses on cooperative teamwork between players to clear out each of the five or ten floors of a randomly generated high-rise building by seeking out the ghosts hiding on each floor.
 "ScreamPark" focuses on team-based matches - one side as Team Luigi, the other as Team Gooigi - and scoring points in three different match types: Ghost Hunt, in which teams score points by catching ghosts, with tougher ghosts worth more points; Cannon Barrage, in which teams score points by securing cannonballs, some held by ghosts, loading them into a cannon and firing them at targets, with trickier targets scoring more points; and Coin Floating, in which teams use inflatables to collect coins that drop in a pool, avoiding mines that are dropped as well or lose the coins in their possession and pop the inflatable making them need to blow another one up allowing their opponents to steal them.